Super easy kids lunch box idea – kids pasta salad that squeezes in three lots of fruit and veggies!

-- 1 slice of ham cut into bitesized pieces
+- 1 slice ham – chopped into bitesized pieces

-- Put the pasta, frozen peas and corn into a saucepan and cover with plenty of boiling water.
-Add a pinch of salt, bring to the boil and then reduce the heat and simmer for 8-10 minutes until the pasta is cooked.
+- Put the pasta, peas and corn into a pan of boiling water – bring the pan back to the boil and cook for around 10 minutes until the pasta is soft.

 - don’t fancy ham, use Iceland chargrilled chicken strips instead, just defrost and they’re ready to eat.

 - go veggie and add mini mozzarella balls or a handful of grated cheese.